AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/announcements.md

 Administrator can broadcast announcements to learners informing them about the occurrence of an event or an activity.
 Announcement can be a combination of text, images, or videos.
 You can link learning objects like courses, learning programs and certifications to an announcement.

-There are three types of announcements:
+There are four types of announcements:

 * Notification
 * Masthead
 * Recommendation
+* Email

 ## Notification {#notification}